rust-lang/rfcs/text/0000-manifest-lint.md

 `[dependencies]` as our model.

 `[lints]` could be `[lint]` but we decided to follow the precedence of `[dependencies]`.

+Instead of using `::` as a separator between tool and lint (e.g.
+`clippy::enum_glob_use`), we could use TOML dotted keys for this (e.g.
+`clippy.enum_glob_use`).
+This has the advantage of allowing unquoted keys at the cost of not being able to copy/paste the lint name from the tool's output into the fileV

 We could support platform or feature specific settings, like with `[lints.<target>]` or `[target.<target>.lints]` but